 History

 In 2017, Washington State and the Centers for Medicare and Medicaid Services (CMS) finalized an agreement for a five-year Medicaid Transformation Project (MTP) to improve the state’s health care systems, provide better health care, and control costs.
 In 2021, CMS approved a one-year extension.
-MTP will now run through 2022.
-On July 15, 2022, the State submitted a waiver renewal application for MTP to CMS.
-If CMS approves the application, MTP will continue for an additional five years – from 2023 – 2027.
-The renewal asked CMS to continue MTP programs, along with additional program expansions.
-To find out more about these requests, please see HCA’s MTP renewal website.
+On June 30, 2023, CMS renewed MTP for an additional five years, beginning on July 1, 2023 and running through June 30, 2028.
+By renewing MTP, our state can continue to develop innovative projects, activities, and services that improve Apple Health (Medicaid). .
+To read the approval letter from CMS, please see here.
+To learn more about MTP 2.0please see HCA’s MTP renewal website.
 You can also read the full waiver renewal application.

 The research is clear—unemployment and job insecurity, homelessness, and unstable housing contribute to poor health.
 Homelessness is traumatic and cyclical; it puts people at risk for physical and mental health conditions and substance use disorders.
 Similarly, evidence links unemployment to poor physical and mental health outcomes, even in the absence of pre-existing conditions.
 Foundational Community Supports (FCS)—part of Washington’s federally authorized Medicaid Transformation project—addresses these factors with targeted benefits for Supportive Housing and Supported Employment.